energyCUEE/solarmap-DL-2024/README.md

 for other packages, you can install from `requirements.txt`, i.e., `pip install -r requirements.txt`

-2. Create a new path `dataset/preprocessed_data`.
-Then, download our preprocessed data from: [Google drive](https://drive.google.com/drive/folders/1vsWaPqMnBp1Whd2GhcbVOdFj4JofFQ-M?usp=sharing) and put the csv files into `dataset/preprocessed_data` folder.
+2. Create a new path `dataset/preprocessed_data` and put the csv files into `dataset/preprocessed_data` folder.

 ### Shell script for DL